Originally published March 2020; updated November 2020

 Many Pet Partners teams have been finding creative ways to keep up their visits through technology.
 We’ve heard from handlers who are sending photos or videos to the facilities where they visit, making daily posts on their social media to make sure there’s always a supply of therapy animal photos available, and doing video chats for clients and facilities with their therapy animals.
 These are great options for helping people stay connected with therapy animal visits and offer the effects of AAI to the extent possible under current circumstances.
 Our Facebook group Virtual Visits with Pet Partners provides a place for handlers to post photos and short videos of their therapy animals that facilities can then use to support clients and staff.

 While nothing can replace the impact of visiting with a therapy animal in person, the power of the human-animal bond exceeds any single circumstance.
 When therapy animal programming isn’t available, there are still creative ways in which animals can positively influence our wellness.
 These opportunities can be defined as Animal-Related Engagement (ARE), which is any engagement opportunity that allows participants the benefits of the human-animal bond by encouraging the remembrance of feelings that are commonly associated with interaction with an animal.
 ARE can include things such as photos and videos of animals; crafts built around animals; supporting an animal-focused organization as a volunteer; and education about animals.
 ARE is supported by foundational research and is another tool available to help support human health and well-being through AAI.
-Learn more on our ARE page and download the white paper for detailed information on this initiative and how it can be used.

 We have a variety of courses available about multiple aspects of AAI to help therapy animal handlers improve their skills, and to support facilities and people working with specific populations.
 Topics include infection prevention and control (very relevant right now!), canine body language, and working with veterans and people with Alzheimer’s.
 Courses are self-paced and can be taken on your own schedule.
 This is a great opportunity to learn more about how to make every therapy animal visit safe and effective.
 Check out our Online Education page for more info.

-In addition, we host Facebook Live events on the Pet Partners Facebook page featuring staff and guest experts.
+Pet Partners periodically hosts Facebook Live events on the Pet Partners Facebook page featuring staff and guest experts.
 These are informal conversations designed to share information and expertise about topics relating to our mission and AAI.
 Sessions have included discussion about infection control and zoonoses; the research supporting AAI; helping your therapy animals deal with the changes due to the pandemic; and an ongoing series highlighting leaders in the field of AAI.
 Just visit our Facebook page to find out about upcoming events.
 Live events are recorded and archived on the Facebook Video tab, and available on our YouTube channel for viewing at your convenience.

 Since Read With Me visits are affected by social distancing and stay-home directives, we wanted to ensure there’s a way for kids to still benefit from reading to pets.
 We Are All Ears, a worldwide reading project, encourages children to read to pets at home, and provides a variety of tools and fun resources to support a home-based reading program.
 Check out our We Are All Ears page to learn more, and our blog post for additional ideas on how everyone can get involved.